higagan/quizcracker_backend/README.md

 **Code Execution**
 1. Navigate to your application's local code directory in the command line.
-2. To run fast api app using uvicorn, use following command : uvicorn main:app --reload (NOTE: main here is the filename where your FastAPI code is placed without extension.)
+2. To run fast api app using uvicorn, use following command : uvicorn main:app --reload (NOTE: main (main.py) is the entry point for our FastAPI application without extension.)
 3. You can access the application on http://localhost:/8000